cinchy-co/Documentation/data-syncs/building-data-syncs/columns-and-mappings/calculated-column-examples.md

 **`isMandatory`**

-Boolean value determining if the field is a mandatory column to create a row entry.
+Boolean value that determines if the field is a mandatory column to create a row entry.

 **`validateData`**

-Boolean value determining whether or not to validate the data before inserting.
+Boolean value determining whether to validate the data before inserting.
 Valid data means to fit all the constraints of the column (dataType, maxLength, isMandatory, inputFormat).
-If the data is not valid and validateData is true, then the entry will not be synced into the table.
-Also, Execution Errors Table is updated with appropriate Error Type (Invalid Format Exception, Max Length Violation, Mandatory Rule Violation, Input Format Exception)
+If the data isn't valid and `validateData` is true, then the entry won't sync into the table.
+The Execution Errors Table also updates with the appropriate Error Type (Invalid Format Exception, Max Length Violation, Mandatory Rule Violation, Input Format Exception)

 **`description`**